-- The Union Tax Law ("UTL"); - The amended Income Tax Law of 1974 (the "ITL"); - The amended Commercial Tax Law of 1990 (the "CTL"); - The amended Special Goods Tax Law of 2016 ("SGTL"); and - The amended Myanmar Stamp Act.
+- The Union Tax Law ("UTL"); - The amended Income Tax Law of 1974 (the "ITL"); - The amended Commercial Tax Law of 1990 (the "CTL"); - The amended Specific Goods Tax Law of 2016 ("SGTL"); - The amended Myanmar Stamp Act; and - The Tax Administration Law of 2019 ("TAL").

-The UTL supplements the exemptions, relief, and other benefits granted under the ITL, CTL, and SGTL.
+The UTL is a yearly tax law that supplements the exemptions, relief, and other benefits granted under the ITL, CTL, and SGTL.
 The ITL is supplemented by the Income Tax Rules, the Income Tax Regulations, and Notifications periodically issued by the Internal Revenue Department ("IRD").
 The CTL and SGTL are also supplemented by implementing regulations and notifications.
 The Myanmar Stamp Act is supplemented by a schedule detailing the documents subject to stamp duty and the applicable rates.
+The TAL is a newly enacted law that provides a uniform tax administration procedures for income tax, commercial tax, and specific goods tax effective 1 October 2019.

-The IRD, under the Ministry of Planning & Finance ("MoPF"), administers taxation in Myanmar.
+The IRD, under the Ministry of Planning, Finance and Industry (previously referred to as Ministry of Planning and Finance or "MoPF"), administers taxation in Myanmar.